WPPN

-WPPN is an FM radio station licensed to Des Plaines, Illinois that targets the Chicago metropolitan area.
-WPPN broadcasts on 106.7 MHz with a Spanish AC format.
+WPPN (106.7 FM) is a radio station licensed to Des Plaines, Illinois, that targets the Chicago metropolitan area.
+WPPN broadcasts a Spanish AC format.
+WPPN is owned by TelevisaUnivision through its Uforia Audio Network subsidiary.
 The station's studios are located at 625 North Michigan Avenue in downtown Chicago, and its transmitter is located in Arlington Heights.

 Due to WPPN's 50,000-watt signal and north suburban location, it can be heard through much of the Rockford area and southeastern Wisconsin.
+It also broadcasts in the HD Radio (hybrid) format.

 History

 Request Radio

 The station began broadcasting December 3, 1971, holding the call sign WYEN.
 The station was owned by Walt-West Enterprises.
 WYEN aired an all-request format branded "Request Radio", playing music requested by listeners.
 Contemporary and middle of the road music was played on the station.

 "Request Radio" continued airing on the station through the mid–1980s.
 In 1986, the station was sold to Flint Metro Mass Media for $8 million.

 Z Rock

-On September 1, 1986 the station's call sign was changed to WZRC, and the station adopted a hard rock/heavy metal format, becoming the first affiliate of the syndicated Z Rock network.
+On September 1, the station's call sign was changed to WZRC, and the station adopted a hard rock/heavy metal format, becoming the first affiliate of the syndicated Z Rock network.